JingchaoZhang/JingchaoZhang.github.io/_posts/2020-10-31-Lammps Compilation on Nersc.md

 author_profile: false
 ---

+**NOTE: NERSC provides compiled LAMMPS binaries as modules.
+This tutorial is for users with modified source code.**

 **NERSC**: National Energy Research Scientific Computing Center **Mission**: Accelerate scientific discovery at the DOE Office of Science through High-Performance Computing and Extreme Data Analysis